The 5 Best Monitors For The Nintendo Switch 2 of 2026

 1

-Besides this, other factors impact performance.
+There are a few factors to consider when looking for a gaming monitor.
+Although most models have high refresh rates, it's important to know how they perform at 60Hz or 120Hz.
 A fast response time means there's minimal blur behind quickly moving objects.
 Having a monitor with low input lag also provides a responsive feel, and could be the difference between throwing a banana peel or sliding on one in Mario Kart World.
 Lastly, monitors with good HDR picture quality can take advantage of the Switch 2's HDR support.

 We've bought and tested more than 375 monitors, and below you'll find our recommendations for the best monitors for Nintendo Switch 2.
 Also see our recommendations for the best portable monitors, the best HDR gaming monitors, and the best gaming monitors under $300.
 If you want a bigger screen, also check out the best TVs for the Nintendo Switch 2.